Complexity of Linear Subsequences of $k$-Automatic Sequences: Linear Subsequences of Automatic Sequences

 In \cite[Proof of Theorem 6.8.1]{allouche_automatic_2003}, it is proved that if $(h(i))_{i \geq 0}$ is a $k$-automatic sequence generated by an $m$-state DFAO with lsd-first input, then for $n \geq 1, c \geq0$ the linear subsequence $(h(ni+c))_{i \geq 0}$ is generated by an lsd-first DFAO with $m(n+c)$ states.
 (The theorem is phrased in terms of the $k$-kernel, but the number of elements of the $k$-kernel of a sequence is the same as the number of states in a minimal lsd-first DFAO generating the sequence.)

 In the special case that $0 \leq c < n$, this lsd-first bound was improved slightly to at most $mn$ states by Zantema and Bosma \cite{zantema_complexity_2022}.
 Furthermore, they provided examples where the same bound does not hold for msd-first input.
-They stated that obtaining a tight bound in the msd-first case as an open question.
-We address this in the following theorem, which provides a close connection between state complexity and subword complexity.
+They stated obtaining a bound in the msd-first case as an open question.
+We address this in the following theorem, which provides a close and novel connection between state complexity and subword complexity.